Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Sera approached Elena, who was still restrained, and touched her collarbone with the tip of the feather duster in her hand.

-「Nghh, hiin!」
+"Nghh, hiin!"

 Perhaps startled by the sudden touch, Elena’s slender body jumped.

-「I thought I’d try something different this time.
+"I thought I’d try something different this time.
 What do you think?
-This kind of thing, I mean.」
+This kind of thing, I mean."

 Sera did not continue to touch the same spot, but instead, with a slight pause, she traced the feather duster to the neck, shoulders, and chest.

-「Muu-, muu-!
-Nghh… Muu, hii!」
+"Muu-, muu-!
+Nghh… Muu, hii!"

 Elena shook her head, trying to make some kind of appeal, but it didn’t get through to Sera.